 Asthma can be triggered by a very broad range of common household allergens, such as dust, pollen, dust mite, mould, and pet dander, as well as by tobacco smoke, traffic pollution and other gases and chemicals.
 Understanding the size and type of asthma triggers there are is vital as this will help you identify which asthma air purifier you need.

 Tobacco smoke releases large quantities of chemicals, particulates and odours.
 A good asthma air purifier will be able to remove all three contaminants from the air.
 There are around 7,000 chemicals in tobacco smoke, such as tar, formaldehyde, benzene, arsenic and cadmium.
 Tobacco smoke particles range from 0.01 - 90 microns in size.

 Smog can add to the existing traffic and air pollution.
-However smog is visible as it is a combination of fog and smoke and is easily identified by the thick foul smelling, dirty-yellow characteristics.
-Breathing in smog is harmful towards everyone not just asthma sufferers as smog is a mixture of industrial pollution, transportation emissions, photochemical smogs and natural causes such as a volcano erupting.
+However, smog is visible as it is a combination of fog and smoke and is easily identified by the thick foul smelling, dirty-yellow characteristics.
+Breathing in smog is harmful towards everyone, not just asthma sufferers as smog is a mixture of industrial pollution, transportation emissions, photochemical smog and natural causes such as a volcano erupting.
 When certain chemicals mix with water and air they turn into acid, causing skin irritations, breathing problems and even corrode buildings.

 Granular Activated Carbon Filter:

 The granular activated carbon filter combines with various minerals such as zeolite and some carbon is impregnated with potassium iodide or active alumina.
 This increases the adsorption quantities within the carbon, making odours, vapours and other chemicals attach to the surface of the carbon when they pass next to it.